Skip to main content

 In the broadest sense, economics is the science of decision-making.
 You will learn how to identify the costs, benefits and consequences of a decision.
 Often identified with the study of market behavior, economists also study issues that affect the market such as criminal behavior, poverty, law, environmental control, population, voting and political behavior.

-Two colleges at WVU offer a major in Economics.
-You may earn a Bachelor of Arts (BA) in Economics from the Eberly College of Arts and Sciences or a Bachelor of Science (BS) degree in Economics from the College of Business and Economics.
+At WVU you may earn a Bachelor of Arts (BA) in Economics or a Bachelor of Science (BS) degree in Economics.

 Students earning a BS in Economics must take required courses in Economics (Intermediate Microeconomic Theory, Intermediate Macroeconomic Theory and American Economic History), as well as Economics electives, such as International Economics, Economic Development, Comparative Economic Systems, Econometrics, Mathematical Economics, Labor Economics, Money and Banking, and Public Economics.